gvisoc/gvisoc.github.io/_posts/2023-10-10-testing-new-permalinks.md

 ```yaml
 /:categories/:year/:month/:day/:title:output_ext
 ```
-This creates a post URL in the following structure:
+This creates a post URL with the following structure:

 ```text
 https://gvisoc.com/privacy/this%20site/2021/05/12/No-Cookies.html
 ```

-Such structure is cumbersome if your post belong in more than one category, so I decided to include the following configuration line in my `_config.yml`:
+As many of my posts belong in more than one category, I don't really link those permalinks.
+The URL often gets too long, and once I publish my post I can't re-categorise my posts without breaking any incoming links.

+The solution for this has two parts.

+First of all, I included the following configuration line in `_config.yml`, to change the default permalink structure:
 ```yaml
 permalink: /:year/:month/:day/:title
 ```
 This way, the categories are no longer present in the permalinks, and we would have the permalink line the one this post (`/2023/10/10/testing-new-permalinks`).
-This is better for me, because the URL stays short and with the most meaningful information (the date of posting), while allowing me to re-categorise the posts at any time without breaking existing links.
+This fixes all future posts, preventing the categories from appearing in the URL.
+And, in case you wonder, the categories still work as normal: you can see see this post correctly filed under all its categories in [https://gvisoc.com/categories][CAT].

-To prevent breaking the (very few?) existing links to my blog, each post can include its own specific permalink in the **YAML preamble**, so I spent a bit of my time this morning copying and pasting the current permalinks in each post.
+Second, I needed to lock all previous permalinks into their ~~current~~ previous form in order to prevent breaking the (very few?) existing incoming links.
+For this, each post can include its own specific permalink in the *YAML preamble*, so I spent a bit of my time this morning copying and pasting the current permalinks in each post.

 For example, this: